 The CPD system is built around four monthly self assessment checkpoint reviews of your progress towards your goals, with an annual review marking the end of the cycle and the start of another.
 The review process uses the Progress Check Record.

 The progress check record refers to the activity targets in your annual plan and you indicate the degree to which you have achieved each.
 The activities you have undertaken that relate to each target are automatically listed.
 LCS assessors check your review and endorse it.

 Criteria for Acceptance

-The LCS CPD process does not set quantified targets for CPD activities, for example, a certain number of learning hours, or conferences, or projects etc.
+The LCS CPD review process does not set quantified targets for CPD activities - for example, a certain number of learning hours undertaken, or conferences attended, or projects implemented.